"Eight years after Fukushima, nuclear power is making a comeback."

-If the Nuclear New Build programme is reinvigorated again with more of the planned new site entering implementation it could lead to generating up to 6,000 jobs a year.
+If the Nuclear New Build programme is reinvigorated again with more of the planned new site entering implementation, it could generate up to 6,000 jobs a year.
 “The heightened demand for engineers in the sector will increase competition and could result in higher or more attractive financial rewards for engineers with the right skills to stay or join a new company.
 Another plus point is that it will open up opportunities for engineers who do not have nuclear expertise to upskill and gain nuclear qualifications.
-Bodies such as the National Skills Academy are already working with a number of organisations to help create bespoke nuclear courses.”
+Bodies such as the National Skills Academy are already working with several organisations to help create bespoke nuclear courses.”

-How can you find yourself on of the Nuclear Energy Jobs in the UK?
+How can you find yourself one of Nuclear Energy Jobs in the UK?

 If you want to find out more about the about getting into nuclear check out one of our page links below or contact us using our contact page.
 Get Into Nuclear Career Hub Overview of the UK Nuclear Industry The Six Steps to Getting Into Nuclear Nuclear Employers - where to find a job in nuclear Nuclear Jobs Search Contact Us